The Importance of Caring for Baby Teeth with Our Chino CA Family Dentist

-If your child’s tooth is loose for reasons other than a baby tooth, your dentist must take a look and make sure that the area isn't too damaged for their permanent teeth to come in.
+If your child’s tooth is loose for reasons other than a baby tooth, it's important for us to take a look and make sure that the area isn't too damaged for their permanent teeth to come in.

 Forcefully extracting a tooth is not the answer.
 Don’t connect that string to the doorknob because this can damage your child’s mouth.
 Not only is pulling out a tooth bloody and painful, but it puts your child at risk for infection if their tooth is pulled too early.

 Instead, exhibit patience and wait for it to come out.
 Kids can wiggle it with their tongue if they wish.
-If they accidentally swallow the tooth, don’t worry.
-It should pass right through their body.
-If you have more questions, be sure to talk to Chino CA Family Dentist.
+If you have any questions or would like to schedule an appointment, call our Chino CA family dentist at (909) 364-1330 today.